3. Base Instructions#

 ret

-Listing 3.3.4 illustrates the use of pre-indexed loads and stores.
+Listing 3.3.4 illustrates pre-indexed loads and stores.
 The pre-indexed load ldr w2, [x0, #4]! calculates the effective address by adding 4 to the value in register X0.
 The address is not only used for the memory access, but is also written back to register X0.
 So, if we interpret the original value in X0 as a C pointer to an array of 32-bit data, we load the second value of the array and then increment the pointer by one, which is a four-byte increment in pointer arithmetic.
 Next, the instruction str w2, [x1, #4]! stores the 32 bits in W2 at the address obtained by adding 4 to the value in X1.
 It also writes the value incremented by 4 back to X1.
 The following two instructions ldr w2, [x0, #4]! and str w2, [x1, #4]! do the same with incremented values in X0 and X1.

 Post-indexed: [base], #imm